 - Arts, Humanities, Religion, and Education

-The 2013 Ad Laudem Dei presentation ceremony was held on October 24, 2013.
-This year, two alumnae were honored at the ceremony:
+The 2014 Ad Laudem Dei ceremony will be held on October 18, 2014.
+This year, two alumnae will be honored at the ceremony:

 Previous Ad Laudem Dei recipients include: